Asymptotic fluctuations of representations of the unitary groups: Introduction

 A similar result was proved by Biane \cite{Biane95} under much stronger assumptions on decay of $\varepsilon$, namely that $\varepsilon=o\left(\frac{1}{n^\alpha}\right)$ for all values of the exponent $\alpha$.

-The Corollary \ref{corollary:Kronecker-free} is formulated in terms of free additive convolution which belongs to the language of Voiculescu's free probability theory \cite{VoiculescuDykemaNica}.
-It can be strengthened by establishing a direct bridge with the theory of unitarily invariant random matrices as in the following corollary: \begin{corollary} Let the assumptions of Corollary \ref{corollary:Kronecker-free} be fulfilled.
-For $i\in\{1,2\}$ we denote by $X^{(i)}_n=X(\varepsilon_n \rho_n^{(i)})$ the random matrix corresponding to the (rescaled) representation $\rho_n^{(i)}$ and define $\widetilde{X}^{(3)}_n= X^{(1)}_n + X^{(2)}_n$, where random matrices $X^{(1)}_n$ and $X^{(2)}_n$ are chosen to be independent.
+Corollary \ref{corollary:Kronecker-free} is formulated in terms of \emph{free additive convolution} which belongs to the language of \emph{Voiculescu's free probability theory} \cite{VoiculescuDykemaNica}.
+It can be strengthened by establishing a direct bridge with the theory of unitarily invariant random matrices as in the following corollary.